 - Pickups include chemical, radioactive and biohazardous waste.

-- If waste is not ready during the scheduled pick-up time or RMS personnel do not have access to the lab, waste will not be removed.
+- If waste is not ready before the scheduled pick-up time or RMS personnel do not have access to the lab, waste will not be removed.
 Under these circumstances, a special pick-up will NOT be made.

 Who do I contact if I have any questions about waste pick-up?